treeverse/lakeFS/docs/reference/configuration.md

 + `email.sender` `(string)` - A string representing the email account which is set as the sender.
 + `email.limit_every_duration` `(duration : 1m)` - Average time to wait between sending emails.
 The zero value means no duration and therefore no emails can be sent.
 + `email.burst` `(int: 10)` - Maximal burst of emails before applying `limit_every`.
++ `email.base_host_endpoint` `(string : "0.0.0.0:8000")` - A string representing base endpoint to be directed to when inviting users, reseting passwords etc.
 * `gateways.s3.domain_name` `(string : "s3.local.lakefs.io")` - a FQDN
   representing the S3 endpoint used by S3 clients to call this server (`*.s3.local.lakefs.io` always resolves to 127.0.0.1, useful for